UIUX working towards closing prisons [Archived]

 This job was a foundational character-building career chapter for me.
 It was another experience towards releasing the relationship between design-as-craft and pixel-perfect-implementation as a reflection of absolute success, particularly in the context of closing prisons.

-I am humbled by the fact that this contribution is only one part of an ongoing moving puzzle toward even a semblance or specter of prison reform, and that while the path forward might be murky, at least it is mapped out and legal follow-through still lies in the balance.
+I am humbled by the fact that this contribution is only one part of an ongoing moving puzzle toward even a semblance or specter of closing prison, and that while the path forward might be murky, at least it is allegedly mapped out (legal follow-through still lies in the balance).

 Conclusion